FAQs

 If you are directly involved in a case, then the SFO will inform you of the verdict.
 Otherwise, the SFO will usually post a media release publicising a verdict and this would also be posted on this website.

 There are many things that influence the length of a trial so it’s impossible to say.
 The majority of SFO cases are large and complex and involve many witnesses, meaning the trial may go on for weeks.
-If the case continues for weeks or months, you won’t be expected to attend Court for the entire period.
-(You will normally only have to attend court on the day that you have to give evidence.)

 The prosecutor and the defence lawyer will tell the Court how long they think the trial will take, and how many witnesses will have to give evidence.
 If the case is long and complicated, it may not be possible to list it for trial at that hearing, because more work has to be done.
 If this is the case it will be listed for trial at a later court hearing, once everyone is ready to proceed.